MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 ## Enabling telemetry to capture usage data from other services like LUIS and QnA Maker

 We will next implement telemetry functionality in your LUIS service.
 The LUIS service has built-in telemetry logging available so there is very little you need to do to start getting telemetry data from LUIS.
+If you are interested in enabling telemetry in a QnA Maker enabled bot, see [Add telemetry to your QnAMaker bot](bot-builder-telemetry-QnAMaker.md)

 For this sample, we just need to provide the telemetry client in a similar way to how we did for dialogs.